We hope you’re loving your new Succulent Bowl living gift. Here are our simple tips to keep your succulent arrangement alive and thriving.

 To give your succulents the best chance at growing indoors – find a sunny spot; near or on a window sill.
 It also wouldn’t hurt to sometimes shift your succulents outdoors to soak up the rays and fresh air.
 Place the succulent bowl in a protected area where they get bright indirect light.

 Your succulent bowl has been watered, and it’s ready for display.
 Wait for at least a week or two before watering.

 When it comes to watering your succulents: less is more.
 It’s possible to overwater your new house guest, so the rule of thumb is – only water the succulents when the soil’s completely dry.
 To water, soak the soil thoroughly, and allow the water to drain.
 Succulents have a dormant period, which requires less watering.
 Water sparingly during winter.

 Tip: the top of the soil may look dry but it can be wet beneath, so before watering your plant, dip your finger or a wooden stick into the soil to feel the level of moisture.
 If the soil is dry, it’s time to water.

 Succulents prefer average to warm temperatures and average humidity.

 Over time, the lower leaves of your succulents will dry up.
 Gently remove any dead leaves which should pull away easily.
-If some healthy leaves fall off, you can propagate and grow baby succulents from them.
+If some healthy leaves fall off, you can propagate and grow baby succulents from.